How to work with us:

 What conditions do we work with?

-We work with most cases of health conditions, women’s health, hormonal balance, fertility, pain management, gastrointestinal disorders, and mental-emotional balancing.
+Health Conditions Treated: We address a wide range of health concerns, including women’s health, hormonal imbalances, fertility issues, pain management, gastrointestinal disorders, and mental-emotional balance.

 How does Qi work, and why do you need to feel my Qi?